What can you do for World Book Day?

 5 Creative World Book Day Activities

-These year, go one step further than the usual fancy dress with these five creative ideas to really inspire your students.
+This year, go one step further and forget that fancy dress with these five creative ideas to really inspire your students.
 Get planning now!

 1. Get Competitive